Rayean-Mahmud/HelpNow-a-rescue-app-Flutter-Firebase-/README.md

-## 🚨 SafeConnect - Your Companion for Personal Safety 🚨
+# 🚨 SafeConnect- Your Companion for Personal Safety 🚨

 Welcome to **SafeConnect**, a robust and intuitive personal safety app developed using the Flutter framework.
 SafeConnect is designed to be a reliable companion during crises and emergencies, connecting users in distress with trusted contacts and essential support services. 🚑